pflanze/xmlhub-indexer/docs/start.md

 ## Making sure you have the tool

 1. You should install the `xmlhub` tool if you haven't already, so that you can run it without having to give the path: `xmlhub install`.
-   (If you want to tell someone else how to download the tool the first time:
-   `git clone git@cevo-git.ethz.ch:cevo-resources/xmlhub-indexer-binaries.git`,
-   then `cd xmlhub-indexer-binaries/macOS/x86_64/`, then `./xmlhub install`.
+(If you want to tell someone else how to download the tool the first time: `git clone git@cevo-git.ethz.ch:cevo-resources/xmlhub-indexer-binaries.git`, then `cd xmlhub-indexer-binaries/macOS/x86_64/`, then `./xmlhub install`.
+If you would like more assurance that you're installing our binary, you can [verify our PGP signatures](signatures.html).)
-   XX TODO: link to document on how to verify the PGP fingerprint)

 2. You should run a recent version.
 Run `xmlhub upgrade` to have it fetch and install the newest version.
 (This is secure, the upgrade